debajyotiroyc/SearchEngine_Django/README.md

 # SearchEngine_Django
-Seacrh Engine (Google Clone) using Django Framework and Web Scraping.
+A Search Engine built and designed using Django Framework which scrapes the website <a href="https://www.ask.com/">www.ask.com</a>.
+Top 10 search results are displayed and links for the same are provided.